How the IAB 250 Helps Marketers Get Ahead of Business Trends

 Recognizing the need to identify the emerging brands that are changing the business landscape, the IAB released the ‘IAB 250 Powered by Dun & Bradstreet’.
 This first-of-its-kind analysis pinpoints the most important brands to watch in the US economy and showcases how the future may unfold across different product categories.

-Companies on the list were selected through screening hard economic attributes, derived from Dun & Bradstreet’s data set of more than 290 million business records, and cultural impact provided by a variety of data sources such as site traffic, social media footprint, media mentions and more.
+Companies on the list were selected through screening hard economic attributes, derived from Dun & Bradstreet’s data set of more than hundreds of millions of business records, and cultural impact provided by a variety of data sources such as site traffic, social media footprint, media mentions and more.
 This includes core commercial intelligence like Dun & Bradstreet’s D-U-N-S Number®, industry classification (SIC Code), employees, and corporate revenue.
 In addition, payment experience and inquiry data on these entities were used to create a look-alike model to scan the D-U-N-S universe of all entities, ensuring a list that is a pretty good indicator of the companies of the future.
 No time machine needed.

 What is needed is structured and organized data that can help you identify opportunities – and threats – before they happen.
 When it comes to your sales and marketing, knowing the companies that are going to become major players in the economy will help you prioritize the right accounts and identify previously undefined targets.
 The IAB 250 represents the opportunity to use data as the foundation for understanding the companies that are likely to grow in the future, giving you the first-mover advantage.

-“The massive collision of commercial data and digital technologies gives business leaders the insights they always wished they had,” said Dun & Bradstreet’s EVP and GM, Global Alliances and Partnerships, Michael Bird.
+“The massive collision of commercial data and digital technologies gives business leaders the insights they always wished they had,” said Dun & Bradstreet’s former EVP and GM, Global Alliances and Partnerships, Michael Bird.
 By exploring the data that illuminates relationships among these companies and their paths to—suppliers, vendors, marketing efforts—IAB members will have a robust and highly targeted list of companies to use for their business development efforts.”